A PROGRAM OF THE PIKES PEAK CONTINUUM OF CARE

 Homeless households complete the community housing assessment known as the Vulnerability Index – Service Prioritization and Decision Assistance Tool (VI-SPDAT).
 Head of Households include:

 Households are prioritized and ranked based on vulnerability.
-More vulnerable households are matched and assigned to available and appropriate housing programs on a weekly basis.
+More vulnerable households are matched and assisted to available and appropriate housing programs on a weekly basis.

 This matching process, known as, “Case Conferencing,” includes input from service and housing providers in the PPCoC.

-Matched households are assisted in their efforts to identify and secure housing.
-Housing assistance includes:
+Matched households are assigned support in their efforts to identify and secure housing.
+Housing assignment includes: